devongarde/ssc/README.txt

 - analyse or understand scripts
 - analyse or understand styles, beyond nicking class names from CSS
 - analyse or understand XML or derivatives except as noted above

+It can output 'repaired' HTML (not XHTML) with Server Side Includes merged in place.